Myofascial Meridians: Release the Back Body

 "ABHYASA VAIRAGYABHYAM TANNIRODHAH"

-As you work to open the back of the body it may be helpful to do some psychological work regarding the processing of your personal and familial history with a skilled therapist.
+As you work to open the back of the body, it may be helpful to do some psychological work to process your personal and familial history with a skilled therapist.
 Energetically, the back of the body can contain remnants of memory and the past.
-In yoga terminology this is termed our karma.
+In yoga terminology, this is termed our karma.

-Our bodies and minds hold patterns (samskara) of tension that are deeply engrained.
-Through disciplined effort (abhyasa) and letting go (vairagyabhyam) these patterns can be transformed.
+Our bodies and minds hold patterns (samskara) of tension that are deeply ingrained.
+These patterns can be transformed through disciplined effort (abhyasa) and letting go (vairagyabhyam).
 Some patterns are physical, resulting in tender trigger points.
-Others are more psychic, leading to what yoga teacher Tias Little terms “mind-pain”.
-Ultimately, everything that is conditioned (or patterned) creates dukkha (suffering).
-In this way the body and mind are only completely free when patterns of holding are released.
+Others are more psychic.
+Ultimately, everything conditioned (or patterned) creates dukkha (suffering).
+In this way, the body and mind are free when holding patterns are released.

 Urinary Bladder Meridian

-According to Chinese Medicine, the Bladder channel is a very important yang meridian which connects to the shu (transport) points for every organ in the body.
-When the Bladder is out of balance there may be excess fear, and because of its close proximity to the spine it has a direct impact on the autonomic nervous system – helping to calm and regulate the fight or flight response.
+According to Chinese medicine, the Bladder channel is a very important yang meridian that connects to the shu (transport) points for every organ in the body.
+When the Bladder is out of balance, there may be excess fear, and its proximity to the spine directly impacts the autonomic nervous system, helping to calm and regulate the fight-or-flight response.

 Movement to Open the Dorsal Plane